Post Summary: The perfect 7-Day Croatia Itinerary, including where to stay and what to do in each place.

 Now that you’ve got your Croatia itinerary all planned out, here are some key things you’ll need to know when planning a trip to Croatia.

 There are five main International Airports in Croatia, located in Zagreb, Dubrovnik, Pula, Split, and Zadar.
+The airports that will offer the most flights are Zagreb, Dubrovnik, and Split, but Zadar and Pula can be good options if you are looking to travel to a specific region.

-The high season in Croatia is July and August when hundreds of thousands flock to the country.
+The high season in Croatia is July and August, when hundreds of thousands flock to the country.
 Temperatures will be high, and prices will be higher.
-If you’re planning to travel in that period, be prepared that popular sights will be VERY crowded and you will need to reserve everything in advance, including your hotels, car rentals, tours, and ferry tickets.
+If you’re planning to travel in that period, be prepared that popular sights will be VERY crowded, and you will need to reserve everything in advance, including your hotels, car rentals, tours, and ferry tickets.

 We think late September is the best month to visit Croatia because the weather is still warm, the white truffle season will have begun, and the crowds will have lessened.